White Nationalist Groups Increase Recruiting And Propaganda Across The West

 Authorities are looking into whether the suspect in last week's terror attack on two mosques in New Zealand was inspired by an emerging, European-based breed of white nationalism.
 The identitarian movement, formed in France in 2016, broadly believes that white people in Europe and North America are being displaced by non-European immigrants.

-Over the past few months, groups affiliated with similar ideas have protested and put up posters across college campuses in California, Utah, Wyoming, Colorado, and Montana.
-Their members are mostly anonymous and they espouse racism and hate online.
+Over the past few months, groups affiliated with similar ideas have protested and put up posters across college campuses in California, Utah, Wyoming, Colorado and Montana.
+Their members are mostly anonymous, and they espouse racism and hate online.

 University of Utah senior Mohan Sudabattula recently found white nationalist posters hanging from the side of the art building on campus.
 The first-generation son of immigrants from southeastern India was surprised but not shocked.
-He'd seen similar posters — the red, white and blue lettering — popping up all over campus.
+He had seen similar posters — the red, white and blue lettering — popping up all over campus.

 Sudabattula snapped a couple of pictures and sent them to friends.
-Then he tore the posters down and stuffed them in his pant pockets.
+Then he tore the posters down and stuffed them in his pockets.

 When he got home he hid them in a dorm bathroom cabinet for a week, until he agreed to show three to a reporter.